 To enable family search, click the family inclusion button at the end of the search bar, as shown below:

 Running a search with family search toggled off will return only search hits.
 However, if you click the family inclusion button, the search will re-run and family members will automatically supplement the results set.
-When using this option, families will be sorted by family date, and documents within a family will be sorted in hierarchical order.
+Documents within a family will be sorted in hierarchical order.

 Families in the results are indicated by a dog ear in the upper-left corner of the family head, as well as with a thick band along the left side of the entire family.
 If you hover over the dog ear, DISCO will display a blue banner including the family date, document count, and number of search hits in that family.
 Reviewers also have the ability to select all members of a family by checking the box in the banner, which they can use to mass tag family members consistently.